-Refer to Electricity at Work Policy.
+Refer to Electrical Safety Policy.

-5.21 Hazardous substances
+5.29 Hazardous substances

-Some of the substances used by WDH are hazardous to health as classified under the COSHH Regulations 2002.
+Some of the substances used by the WDH are hazardous to health as classified under the COSHH Regulations 2002.
 Managers controlling work which involved the use of substances, including some substances used in offices, are expected to make sure that an assessment of the use of the substance has been undertaken and that all necessary precautions have been taken to provide for the safe use of the substance.